shubham184/shubham184.github.io/_projects/(DI) esg.md

 7. Breaking down EFRAG disclosure requirements into specific, measurable data points and dimensions.
 8. Developing strategies to collect and integrate data from external sources, including suppliers and third-party providers.
 9. Aligning internal data classifications with ESG reporting requirements, including necessary system updates.
+10. Establishing a robust Data Governance framework to ensure data quality, consistency, and compliance across all ESG-related data.
+11. Implementing a Master Data Management strategy to create a single source of truth for critical ESG and supply chain data elements.

 ## Action